james2342342514/james2342342514/README.md

 - 👋 Hi, I’m @james2342342514.
-I'm a Data Science & Economics major at American University
+I'm a Data Science & Economics major at American University graduating May 2024.
-- 👀 I’m interested in econometrics, simple machine learning
+- 👀 I’m interested in econometrics and machine learning.
-- 🌱 I’m currently learning k-nearest neighbors, LOOCV, boostrapping, ridge regression.
+- 🌱 I’m currently learning machine learning fundamentals such as k-nearest neighbors, LOOCV, boostrapping, ridge regression.
 - 📫 How to reach me: jt1024a@american.edu

 <!---